ec-europa/europa-component-library/src/website/src/pages/ec/components/list/docs/usage.md

 # Ordered lists

 Ordered lists display a set of items in a sequential and logical order, indicated by a number in front of the label.
 Common use cases include counting, ranking or sequencing, but can be used in everything that has a hierarchy.
-Different list styles can be applied to list items, like numbers, roman numerals or letters, which can be used interchangeably when nesting (e.g. nested item 1 & 2 under item 3).

 ## Do's